Empirical analysis of 5,097,521 consumer bankruptcy cases across all 94 federal districts, fiscal years 2008 through 2025.

 These numbers represent the largest publicly available analysis of Chapter 13 consumer bankruptcy outcomes in the United States.
+For a plain-language walkthrough of the failure and success rates, see What Percentage of Chapter 13 Bankruptcies Fail?.
 Every statistic is derived from the FJC Integrated Database and can be independently verified.

 Fewer than 42% of Chapter 13 debtors successfully completed their repayment plans and received a discharge.
 This is the fundamental measure of whether Chapter 13 works as intended.

 One in three Chapter 13 filers had filed a previous bankruptcy case.
-Among these 1.6 million prior filers, only 27.4% ultimately received a discharge -- compared to 41.7% overall.
+Among prior-filer cases that have reached disposition, 27.4% ultimately received a discharge — compared to 41.7% of all closed cases.

 Approximately 409,053 Chapter 13 cases were filed without attorney representation.
 Pro se rates vary dramatically by district, from under 1% to over 53%.

-Our screening algorithms identified an estimated 168,539 cases where a debtor may have received a Chapter 13 discharge despite a statutory filing bar under 11 U.S.C.
+Our screening algorithms identified an estimated 168,737 cases where a debtor may have received a Chapter 13 discharge despite a statutory filing bar under 11 U.S.C.
 Section 1328(f).
 No federal court currently has a systematic mechanism to check for these bars at the time of filing.
-Our research led to Suggestion 26-BK-3 to the Advisory Committee on Bankruptcy Rules.
+Our research led to two suggestions docketed by the Advisory Committee on Bankruptcy Rules: Suggestion 26-BK-3 (§ 1328(f) screening) and Suggestion 26-BK-5 (Rule 9037 / SSN exposure).

 Outcomes vary enormously by district.
 A Chapter 13 case filed in Vermont has a 75% chance of resulting in discharge.
 The same case filed in the Eastern District of New York has an 88% chance of dismissal.
 These disparities are among the most significant findings in our dataset.